This article does not constitute tax or financial advice. Please consult a tax and/or financial advisor regarding your specific situation.

 - Need additional cash flow for medical costs or lifestyle expenses

-- To eliminate your monthly mortgage payment to improve cash flow
+- To eliminate your monthly mortgage payment to improve cash flow (provided you continue to pay taxes, insurance, and maintain the home)

 - Understand that your heirs will need to sell the home or pay off the loan balance after you pass away or leave the home